ma225tq/lighthouse-sensor-bot/backend/app/utils/README_charts.md

 ## Output

-All charts are saved as PNG files to the specified output directory.
+All charts are saved as PDF files by default to the specified output directory.
 The default directory is `output/charts` in the project root.
+PNG files can be generated in addition by using the `--png` flag or setting `pdf_only=False` in the ChartGenerator constructor.

 ## Metrics